CONTENT WARNING

 Sir Walter Raleigh (ca. 1552–1618) was an English explorer, soldier, writer, and a favorite at the court of Queen Elizabeth I, who granted him a charter to explore North America.
 Although he sponsored the attempts in the 1580s to colonize Roanoke Island, located on the Eastern shore of North Carolina, he did not travel there himself.
 Raleigh (whose surname was also spelled Ralegh) became an important figure in England’s quest to eclipse Spain as one of the most powerful nations in Europe.

 Raleigh planned to establish settlements from which privateers could raid and plunder the valuable Spanish ships sailing between Europe and its colonies in the New World.
-A second expedition with the aim of establishing a military harbor failed as did the final expedition led by John White in 1587.
+A second expedition with the aim of establishing a military harbor failed, as did the final expedition led by John White in 1587.
 Raleigh's plan to enrich the English crown through privateering did not succeed and contributed to the launching of the Spanish Armada by the king of Spain in 1588 to invade England.
 The English defeated the Spanish and became a global naval power.
-Raleigh's support for the colony waned and when the English finally returned in 1590 the settlers had disappeared and Roanoke became known as the Lost Colony.
+Raleigh's support for the colony waned and when the English finally returned in 1590 to find the settlers had disappeared.
+Roanoke became known as the Lost Colony.

 After Elizabeth I died in 1603, Raleigh was accused of plotting against her successor and spent much of the rest of his life imprisoned.
 After achieving his release, Raleigh undertook a voyage to South America, but after disobeying King James I's instructions to respect the Spanish settlements in the region, Raleigh was beheaded for treason.